Running EFT-hedron with null constraints at loop level: Bounds on

-In this Section, we find the allowed region for dimensionless quantities $\tilde{g}_3=\frac{g_3}{g_2}$ and $\tilde{g}_4=\frac{g_4}{g_2}$.
-The most optimal bound for $\tilde{g}_3$ and $\tilde{g}_4$ was first obtained numerically~\cite{Caron-Huot:2020cmc} and then analytically reproduced by~\cite{Chiang:2021ziz} as a solution to the corresponding moment problem.
-We derive a similar set of inequalities, however, in the presence of the modified null constraint.
-From the point of view of $a$-geometry, we use exactly the same methods as in ~\cite{Chiang:2021ziz}, truncated up to $n=4$ order.
-We refer the reader to~\cite{Chiang:2021ziz} for more systematic derivations, where the necessary and sufficient conditions for the bounds to be the most optimal ones are formulated.
-In this work, we limit our consideration to the order $n=4$ which is not yet the most optimal result from the side of $a$-geometry, however, it was shown to be very close to the best possible bounds.
-We concentrate on how loop effects modify the relation between $a$-geometry and $g$-geometry.
+In this Section, we find the allowed region for dimensionless quantities $\tilde{g}_3=\frac{g_3}{g_2}$ and $\tilde{g}_4=\frac{g_4}{g_2}$ beyond tree level.
+The most optimal bound at tree level for $\tilde{g}_3$ and $\tilde{g}_4$ was first obtained numerically~\cite{Caron-Huot:2020cmc} and then analytically reproduced by~\cite{Chiang:2021ziz} as a solution to the corresponding moment problem.
+In this section, we will use the analytic method called moment problem and also the numeric method of linear program introduced in previous section.
+From the point of view of $a$-geometry, we use exactly the same analytic methods as in~\cite{Chiang:2021ziz}, truncated up to $k=5$ order.
+We reproduce previous tree level bounds on $\tilde{g}_3$ and $\tilde{g}_4$ in 4D, 5D, 6D, and then incorporate the loop effect in 5D and 6D.
+The loop effects in 4D is more subtle as can be seen from the modified null constraints, we will present only the weak coupling limit bounds in 4D.